peterwcm/stocks-valuation/README.md

 ### Remote DB and API key setup

-You would need to create a `env.development.local` file with the following configs.
+You would need to create a `.env.development.local` file with the following configs.
 This app is using a remote mongo DB server to store the watchlist data and a Yahoo Finance API key to fetch stocks data.